-The goal of big data analysis should be to identify those situations in which "good people" are able to justify or excuse their own misconduct.
-Once this is done, an appropriate regulatory response can be offered.
-Behavioral ethics research suggests that a very large variety of factors can effect individuals' tendency to justify unethical behavior.
-This means, for instance, that enforcement measures could vary between cash and credit transactions, between those you make in your home town and those you make as a tourist; those you make as a young adult and those you make when you are older; those you make with people you know and those you make with strangers; or those you make only one time and those you make regularly.
-All these distinctions can affect participants' ability and willingness to engage in motivated reasoning and other forms of biased ethical deliberation, and their tendency toward ordinary unethicality.
-Incorporating this knowledge into our regulatory scheme will led to enforcement solutions that are tailored to specific situations and for specific types of misconduct and bounded ethicality
+The goals of big data analysis should be to identify those situations in which "good people" are able to justify or excuse their own misconduct and then to offer an appropriate regulatory response.
+BE research suggests that a very large variety of factors can affect individuals' tendency to justify unethical behavior, and enforcement measures should be tailored to each factor.
+This means, for instance, that enforcement measures could vary between cash and credit transactions and between those you make in your home town and those you make as a tourist, those you make as a young adult and those you make when you are older, those you make with people you know and those you make with strangers, or those you make only one time and those you make regularly.
+All these distinctions can affect participants' ability and willingness to engage in motivated reasoning and other forms of biased ethical deliberation, as well as their tendency toward ordinary unethicality.
+Incorporating this knowledge into our regulatory scheme will led to enforcement solutions that are tailored to specific situations, specific types of misconduct, and bounded ethicality

 To take another example, currently, the law treats most types of discrimination in a similar way, but clearly some factors matter more for certain types of discrimination than for others.
 For example, people are more likely to have familiarity with members of the opposite gender than with members of a minority group.
 One could then expect (as is supported by some studies) that blinding the information of the candidate might be more effective in reducing discrimination against minorities than in mitigating gender-based discrimination.
-The stages of the employment process—the hiring, promoting, or firing of employees—also give rise to different forms of employment discrimination, yet the law applies the same legal standards to all three stages.
+Each stage of the employment process – the hiring, promoting, or firing of employees –also gives rise to different forms of employment discrimination, yet the law applies the same legal standards to all three stages.
 The use of big data would make it relatively easy to document the size of the implicit bias that leads to discrimination in each stage, and hence to offer a more nuanced treatment.

-Currently, there is also an overly broad treatment of consumer protection law: the law treats all types of transactions in a similar way.
+Currently, there is also an overly broad treatment of consumer protection: the law treats all types of transactions in a similar way.
 However, in reality, deception is practiced more commonly in certain types of transactions.
 For example, most consumer protection laws regulate the car buying process the same way they regulate the purchase of furniture, even though the likelihood of commercial misconduct occurring in the first type of purchase is much higher.

 Similarly, although there is a clear recognition that insurance contracts need to be treated differently from other contracts, to date there is only a limited ability to differentiate among the different types of insurance contracts in terms of the common types of misconduct they may evoke.
-In the insurance arena, consumers do not always understand the terms of their policy, and a main concern is misrepresentation by sellers.
-Such misrepresentation and subsequent misunderstandings arise in different sections of insurance contracts depending on the type of insurance.
+Consumers do not always understand the terms of their insurance policies, and a main concern is misrepresentation by sellers.
+Such misrepresentation and subsequent misunderstandings arise in different sections of insurance contracts, depending on the type of insurance.
 Big data analysis can identify the specific problematic contract elements that give rise to complaints and in what forms of insurance they commonly occur.
-Based on this information, we might be able to devise better-tailored regulatory schemes that prompt moral deliberation among sellers.
+Based on this information, we may be able to devise better-tailored regulatory schemes that prompt moral deliberation among sellers.